devp93/Getting-and-Cleaning-Data/README.md

 1) The run_analysis.R script uses the dplyr package.
 If this is not already installed it can be downloaded from CRAN using the following script: *install.packages("dplyr")*

-2) The raw data is downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The unzipped "UCI HAR Dataset" folder from the download link should be saved in "./data/"
+2) The raw data is downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The unzipped "UCI HAR Dataset" folder from the download link should be saved in the working directory.

 3) The tidy_data.txt can be read into R using the following command: *read.table("./filepath/tidy_data.txt")*, replacing "filepath" with the directory of the file.